ByteSpin/MessengerDedupeBundle/README.md

 Manual bundle registration
 --------------------------

-If you are not using Symfony Flex, you will need to manually register the bundle in your application.
+You will need to manually register the bundle in your application.

 To do this, follow these steps: